-S. No. Name of the trade and industry chambers/ associations Reach of trade and industry chambers/ associations (State/National)
+S Name of the trade and industry Reach of trade and industry chambers/ No. chambers/ associations associations (State/National)

 2. Provide details of corrective action taken or underway on any issues related to anti-competitive conduct by the entity, based on adverse orders from regulatory authorities.